uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 ```

 In order to run a Python program, we need something called a Python interpreter.
-A Python interpreter is able to read your program, and process it.
+A Python interpreter is able to read your program and process it.
 Below is a Python interpreter that you can use to run your own programs.
 If you have a Python interpreter installed on your computer (ask your teacher if you are following this book for a class and are confused) and know how to start it and run programs in it, you can use that.